Jaya Baloo: Interests and views

-Baloo is interested in the future of cyber security and how quantum computing may impact privacy.
-She is an expert in network architecture, security weaknesses in mobile and voice-over-IP, cyrotography, and quantum communication networks.
+Baloo is interested in the future of cybersecurity and how quantum computing may impact privacy.
+She is an expert in network architecture, security weaknesses in mobile and voice-over-IP, cryptography, and quantum communication networks.
 In 2019, the non-profit Inspiring Fifty selected Baloo as one of the fifty most inspiring women in the Netherlands.

-Baloo considers inequality and distribution of assets as one of the biggest global cyberthreats, with only a handful of countries able to detect, respond or defend against threats.
+Baloo considers inequality and distribution of assets as one of the biggest global cyberthreats, with only a handful of countries able to detect, respond to, or defend against threats.
 On quantum computing, Baloo comments:"You see that happening at Microsoft, at Google, at IBM, the United States is investing heavily in it [quantum computing], China has billions of dollars in it...But the rest of the world certainly doesn’t.
 You’re not hearing of a quantum computer or post quantum cryptography being developed in Brazil or in Kenya.
 What I’m worried about from an infosec point of view, is that when we have a quantum computer, it’s going to effectively render our current encryption schemes for public key cryptography moot....So if we see an evolution where only certain countries will be able to possess this kind of technology, all of the other countries will be in this ‘digital divide’ that the UN always talks about."Baloo's advice for women in cybersecurity is to "Hold onto your passion, and don't shut yourself down.
 We need you in this industry.
 Help us keep the world safe".